wearepointers/tycho/readme.md

 Tycho is a library for filtering, sorting, and paginating queries in Go APIs.
 You can use it standalone with our own SQL builder or use the query mods for [sqlboiler](https://github.com/volatiletech/sqlboiler).

 ## TODO
+- [x] Multiple params
-- [ ] Own time format for cursor parsing values
+- [ ] Own time format for cursor parsing values | remove constant
 - [ ] More values for cursor like int, float, bool, etc.
 - [ ] Include columns in cursor (col:value)
-- [ ] Multiple params
 - [ ] Fix backward cursor pagination
 - [ ] Update pagination docs
+- [ ] Case agnostic (snake, camel,pascal, etc.)
+  - Option: we can also make a global struct (dialect) and run all parsing functions on that struct

 ## Installation